 Almost everyone has a smartphone these days – typically using them for both personal and business purposes.
 With this in mind, can you legitimately claim the costs of smart devices against your limited company’s tax bill?

-Whether or not the expense is allowable is key when considering all types of business costs.
+Whether an expense is allowable is key when evaluating all types of business costs.

 There will always be some exceptions to the rule, but, generally speaking, all costs must be incurred wholly and exclusively for the purpose of the business to be claimed as a deduction.